hicks2evan/personal-website/_posts/2020-07-15-are-you-moqing-me.md

 }
 {% endhighlight csharp %}

-So if you are expecting your code to write 5 files containing potato dating bios, you can verify that it is.
+So if you are expecting your code to write 5 files containing potato dating bios, you can precisely verify that it is.

 # What could go wrong?
-## Your unit tests only test the happy path
+## 1. Your unit tests only test the happy path
 ![Mr. Potato Head fallen apart](/assets/images/posts/2020-07-15/8.png)

 In general your tests should probably test the happy path, an edge case scenario, and an exception case at least.
 Writing tests for your exception scenarios will help you better understand how your code responds to exceptions and verify that it behaves correctly.
-In moq you can mock exceptions to simulate the expected exceptions.
+In Moq, you can mock exceptions to simulate the expected exceptions in your system.

 {% highlight csharp %}
 [TestMethod]